pfroud/bike-prices/README.md

 ### Preliminary questions

-The main idea for making the first chart was to get a feel for what was out there: see all my options and visually compare everything.
+The idea for making the first chart was to get a feel for what was out there: see all my options and visually compare everything.

 Soon, I hoped to answer some specific questions: